odemolliens/react-native-netwatch/README.md

 To create a mock:

-1. Open the Netwatch UI by shaking the device or triggering the configured gesture.
+1. Open the Netwatch UI with the control connected to its `visible` prop.
 2. Tap on any HTTP request in the list.
 3. Tap on the "Mock Request" button.
 4. Fill in the HTTP method, URL, status code, and response body fields. (leave blank to keep the original value)